Moving to Malta from UK.

 • Visit neighbourhoods at different times of day before deciding.

-Getting a Mortgage in Malta
+Getting a Mortgage in Malta for UK Expats

 For UK nationals looking to finance a property purchase, securing a mortgage in Malta is a viable option.
 Local banks and financial institutions offer mortgage products to non-residents, though criteria can be more stringent for expat mortgages in Malta.